bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

    4 - Custom: core + selection of additional packages

   -->: 1
-  Please choose image size (e.g. 5G):
+  Please choose image size:
   (supported units: M=1024*1024, G=1024*1024*1024)
   (Example: 5120M or 5G)
   -->: 5G

--->: Enter path to SSH public key (left empty to disable key injection):
+  Enter path to SSH public key (left empty to disable key injection):
   -->: /root/.ssh/id_rsa.pub

--->: Do you want to activate SELinux inside the image?
+  Do you want to activate SELinux inside the image?
-Enter yes or no:
+  Enter yes or no: no
--->: no

 Check that everything is alright before continuing: